mfherman/nycgeo/README.md

-One difference between the boundaries included here and the TIGER/Line® Shapefiles available through `tigris` is that these boundaries are clipped to the waterfront, allowing for better mapping of New York City.
+One difference between the boundaries included here and the TIGER/Line® Shapefiles available through `tigris` is that these boundaries are clipped to the shoreline, allowing for better mapping of New York City.
 Additionally, `nycgeo` contains boundaries for geographic areas that are not available from the Census Bureau.
 This includes neighborhood tabulation areas (NTAs) and community districts (CDs).